Maxima (DC Comics)

 Maxima (/ˈmæksɪmə/) is a character appearing in comics published by DC Comics.
 In her original incarnation, she was a morally ambiguous queen from the planet Almerac who is known for searching for mates among Earth's superhuman male population to be wedded as her king, and became obsessed with Superman for a time.
 She has also worked as a superheroine member of the Justice League.
 In her recent incarnations, she is reintroduced as a princess of Almerac and ally of Supergirl.
-Unlike her previous version, she is gay and struggles with following Almerac's traditions in continuing the royal line with finding a male mate.
+Unlike her previous version, she is lesbian and struggles with following Almerac's traditions in continuing the royal line with finding a male mate.

+Outside of comics, Maxima has appeared in the live-action series Smallville and Supergirl, respectively portrayed by Charlotte Sullivan and Eve Torres Gracie.

 Publication history

 Maxima first appeared in Action Comics #645 (September 1989) and was created by writer Roger Stern and artist George Pérez.

 Fictional character biography

 Post-Crisis

-The oldest child of the royal family of the planet Almerac, the fiery-tempered Maxima came to Earth in search of a suitable mate to sire her heir, leaving behind Ultraa, her betrothed.
-Maxima's first appearance in Metropolis was not actually her but a simulacrum of her brought to Earth by her servant Sazu, who took it upon herself to convince Superman to be her mate.
+The oldest child of the royal family of the planet Almerac, the fiery-tempered Maxima came to Earth in search of a suitable mate to sire her heir, leaving behind her betrothed Ultraa.
+Maxima's first appearance in Metropolis was a simulacrum of her brought to Earth by her servant Sazu, who attempted to convince Superman to be her mate.
 The simulacrum was destroyed and Sazu was imprisoned.
 The real Maxima then appeared to free Sazu and came face to face with Superman.
 She and Superman, she argued, were genetically compatible; she could "give him what no Earth woman could - children".
 She was infuriated when Superman rejected her offer, saying he had no desire to father despots.

-Maxima later found herself reluctantly working with Brainiac who had destroyed Almerac with the Warworld.
-She turned against him, and helped Earth's heroes defeat him, subsequently joining a reformed Justice League for her own reasons.
+Maxima later reluctantly worked with Brainiac after he destroys Almerac.
+However, she eventually rebels against him and joins the Justice League.
 When the League helped her save Almerac from Starbreaker, the planet's ruling council exiled her.
-As a Leaguer, she helped in the fight against Doomsday, and when that version of the League disbanded, she became a member of Captain Atom's Extreme Justice team.
-She considered Captain Atom as a potential mate, but he was not interested.
-During the period of her flirtation with Captain Atom, a jilted Ultraa angrily attacked him.
+As a Leaguer, she helped in the fight against Doomsday, and when that version of the League disbanded, she became a member of Captain Atom's Extreme Justice.
+She considered Atom as a potential mate, but he was not interested.
+During the period of her flirtation with Atom, a jilted Ultraa angrily attacked him.
 Maxima eventually stopped the brawl and sent Ultraa back to Almerac.
 She later had a brief fling with another teammate, Amazing-Man, which lasted until the team was dissolved.
 While part of the Extreme Justice team, she joined with other heroes on a trip to Hell itself, mistakenly believing that Superman was trapped there.
 During the battle, Maxima fell and was lost in one of the 'nine rings'.
 She was sent back to Earth when Neron, the current ruler of Hell, was subdued.